loopandlearn/news/docs/edition/2026-05-29.md

 ## Booths of Interest

+#### LUMIQ

+At **ATTD Ignite 2026**—a startup pitch session showcasing early-stage innovations—the award winner, [Beyond Diagnostics](https://www.beyond-diagnostics.com/), caught our attention with a simple but powerful idea: [Lumiq](https://www.lumiq-test.com/), a test (similar to a strip) that can tell you in minutes whether your insulin is still effective to use.
+It's still in development, but we're excited about the potential—and keeping our fingers crossed to see it in real life soon.

+#### Enhance-d

+Unlike most tools focused on glucose alone, [Enhance-d](https://www.enhance-d.com/) focuses on context.
+It brings together data from CGMs (Dexcom, Libre), Nightscout, Tidepool, wearables (Garmin, Strava, Apple Health), and nutrition apps into one place to help make sense of how exercise, insulin, and glucose interact.

 #### Syai

 At ATTD 2026, [Syai](https://www.syai.com/) introduced their Tag sensor: a very small, lightweight CGM (~1.3 g) offering 14-day wear, real-time readings, and a reported MARD of ~8.1% without the need for calibration.
 Still early in its rollout, but with ambitions toward longer wear (21 days!).
 It's already AndroidAPS compatible.
 Could Syai become a future iOS OS-AID-compatible CGM option?
 Let's hope!

-#### Enhance-d
+#### Insulin Saver

-Unlike most tools focused on glucose alone, [Enhance-d](https://www.enhance-d.com/) focuses on context.
-It brings together data from CGMs (Dexcom, Libre), Nightscout, Tidepool, wearables (Garmin, Strava, Apple Health), and nutrition apps into one place to help make sense of how exercise, insulin, and glucose interact.

-At **ATTD Ignite 2026**—a startup pitch session showcasing early-stage innovations—the award winner, [Beyond Diagnostics](https://www.beyond-diagnostics.com/), caught our attention with a simple but powerful idea: [Lumiq](https://www.lumiq-test.com/), a test (similar to a strip) that can tell you in minutes whether your insulin is still effective to use.
-It's still in development, but we're excited about the potential—and keeping our fingers crossed to see it in real life soon.

 *Traveling with insulin?
 [InsulinSaver](https://www.insulinsaver.com/) is a tiny "set-and-forget" temperature sensor you keep with your insulin—no app, no charging—that quietly tells you if heat or cold may have affected it, so you're not guessing when numbers don't make sense.*